LokimuKH19/DRQI/Validation-Nuclear Engineering/Readme.md

 where $Q$ is a positive definite operator, often representing material properties or integral source terms.

-In many engineering settings, especially in reactor simulations, the operator $Q$ is constant or spatially homogeneous.
+In many engineering settings, especially in reactor simulations, the operator $Q$ is constant or spatially homogeneous (e.g. those we discussed in Section 3.3).
 This allows a natural transformation of the problem into a standard form:

 $$
 Q^{-1} L u = \lambda u,